Setting up a workplace recycling scheme

 Remember that you have a legal ‘duty of care’ to ensure that your waste and recycling is disposed of responsibly so ensure that the service provider you use holds the relevant permits and licences and provides you with regular transfer or consignment notes which must be retained.

 In the workplace

 Clearly label recycling bins to show what can be recycled where.
 You should check the contents of your recycling bins regularly to ensure that the recyclables are not contaminated.
 Ensure everyone understands the cost benefits of recycling correctly.
 Separating out materials so that they can be diverted from disposal towards high quality recycling or recovery can result in reduced costs and positive results for the economy as well as the workplace environment.

 - create recycling stations with all the containers in one place

 - colour-code the containers to promote consistency throughout your business and avoid confusion about what items go in which bin

 - ensure that packaging is flattened so that containers are not filled with air or empty space

-Recycle for Wales is the national recycling campaign for Wales.
+Wales Recycles is the national recycling campaign for Wales.
 Supported and funded by the Welsh Government, and adopted locally by local authorities and other partners, the campaign aims to encourage consumers to recycle more things more often from all around the home.
 Wales currently boasts the highest recycling rates in the UK and we want to see a continued growth through an on-going programme of engaging, inspiring and informative campaigning.

 Promote your recycling scheme